-Introducing webdevladder
+Introducing Webdevladder

-Aug 14, 2024, updated Jan 2, 2025
+Aug 14, 2024, updated Jun 28, 2025

 Webdevladder is a YouTube channel and blog about the technical topics that interest me as I make open source software.
 I've been a professional web developer since 2011, and since 2019 I've been working in public full-time, publishing most of my code to GitHub as I write it.
+Webdevladder is a public alias that feels comfortably decoupled from my personal life (being on GitHub since 2012 with my real name is weird in some respects, the professional environment strongnudged me to do it; in 2024 I created this alias and site to gain some distance).

 But before you subscribe to the feed, here's some more context.

-What webdevladder is not
+What Webdevladder is not

 I'm seeking to be an independent open source developer funded directly by my users, which is an uncommon situation in 2024.
 I hope that the few user-funded developers of today will be joined by many more in the future, and I want to be among them.
+I like the idea of having many smaller supporters versus one or a few large ones, permitting me more freedom from unhelpful influence.
+I don't need huge resources to sustain my work, and I may do some marginal hustling like selling merch.
+Thinking wishfully I'd like to hire a small team or be sponsored by a company while keeping independence on my open source projects.

 I share some similarities with a few contemporary archetypes, but there are important differences.
 The main point is that I'm devoting my time primarily to making software.
 All of the other stuff, like this blog, is supplementary.